Long-distance device-independent quantum key distribution using single-photon entanglement: Security

-which provides a lower bound on the asymptotic key rate $r_\infty$ of the DIQKD protocol.
+which provides a lower bound on the asymptotic key rate $r_\infty$ per key round of the DIQKD protocol.
 While it is possible to compute $H(A_1\vert B_3)$ directly from the statistics of the scenario previously described, $H(A_1\vert E)$ cannot be directly assessed.
-Hence, we rely on the analytical lower bound introduced in \cite{Noisy_Preprocessing_Ho20}
+Hence, we rely on the analytical lower bound derived in \cite{Noisy_Preprocessing_Ho20}, getting

-where $h(X)$ represents the binary entropy of $X$, $S$ stands for the CHSH score, and $q_n$ indicates the probability of Alice performing a bit-flip on her outcome.
-This noisy pre-processing step by Alice can indeed be used to optimize the lower bound on the key rate, as the maximum of \eqref{eq:asymptotic} is in general obtained for a non-zero value of $q_n$.
-For each value of the overall local efficiency $\eta_L=\tilde{\eta}_L \tilde{\eta}_D$, we evaluated Eq. \eqref{eq:asymptotic} by expressing the CHSH score $S$ in terms of the parameterized measurements $\mathcal{M}_A$ and $\mathcal{M}_B$ depicted in Figure \ref{Fig: measurements} and described in Supplementary Material \ref{App:measurements}.
-For our protocol, we consider single-photon detectors with efficiency $\tilde{\eta}_D=95\%$ \cite{detector95}.
-We find that the threshold local efficiency, including the detector and losses, required to generate a key is $\eta_L=88.2\%$.
+where $h(X)$ represents the binary entropy of $X$, $S$ stands for the CHSH value \eqref{eq:CHSH}, and $q_n$ indicates the probability of Alice performing a bit-flip on her outcome.
+This noisy pre-processing step by Alice can indeed be used to optimize the lower bound on the key rate, as the maximum of \eqref{eq:asymptotic} is, in general, obtained for a non-zero value of $q_n$.
+Throughout the manuscript, we refer to the quantity defined in \eqref{eq:asymptotic} as the Devetak–Winter (DW) rate $r_\text{DW}$.